-Catastrophic health insurance plans are a specific type of high-deductible health plan (HDHP) designed to protect against worst-case medical scenarios while keeping monthly premiums very low.
-As defined by the Affordable Care Act (ACA), these plans cover the ten essential health benefits but have deductibles set at the maximum allowable limit (for 2024, this is $9,450 for an individual).
-This means you pay for almost all routine medical care out-of-pocket until you meet that high deductible.
-After the deductible is met, the plan typically provides comprehensive coverage, often with no coinsurance.
-Crucially, these plans must also cover three primary care visits per year and certain preventive services at no cost before the deductible is met.
+Catastrophic health insurance plans are a specific type of high-deductible health plan (HDHP).
+They protect against worst-case medical scenarios while keeping monthly premiums very low.
+Under the Affordable Care Act (ACA), these plans cover the ten essential health benefits but have deductibles set at the maximum allowable limit (for 2024, that's $9,450 for an individual).
+So you pay out-of-pocket for almost all routine care until you hit that high deductible.
+After that, the plan typically covers everything, often with no coinsurance.
+Crucially, it also covers three primary care visits per year and certain preventive services at no cost before the deductible is met.

 Key Characteristics of Catastrophic Plans

-• Very High Deductible: The deductible is the maximum out-of-pocket amount you pay for covered services in a year before the plan starts to pay.
+- Very High Deductible: The deductible is the max out-of-pocket you pay for covered services in a year before the plan kicks in.
 For catastrophic plans, this is the highest allowed by law.

-• Low Monthly Premium: This is the most attractive feature.
-Premiums are significantly lower than those for Bronze, Silver, or Gold ACA marketplace plans.
+- Low Monthly Premium: That's the big draw.
+Premiums are way lower than Bronze, Silver, or Gold ACA marketplace plans.

-• Eligibility Restrictions: You must be under 30 years old OR qualify for a "hardship exemption" or "affordability exemption" (if the lowest-cost plan available to you exceeds a certain percentage of your income).
+- Eligibility Restrictions: You must be under 30 OR qualify for a "hardship exemption" or "affordability exemption" (if the cheapest plan available exceeds a certain percentage of your income).

-• Coverage After Deductible: Once the high deductible is met, the plan functions like a typical comprehensive plan, usually paying 100% of covered services for the rest of the plan year.
+- Coverage After Deductible: Once you meet the high deductible, the plan works like a typical comprehensive plan, usually paying 100% of covered services for the rest of the plan year.

-• No Eligibility for Premium Tax Credits: You cannot use ACA premium subsidies to lower the monthly cost of a catastrophic plan, even if your income qualifies.
+- No Premium Tax Credits: You can't use ACA premium subsidies to lower the monthly cost of a catastrophic plan, even if your income qualifies.

 Who Are Catastrophic Health Plans Suitable For?